Once Upon a Time (The Prisoner)

-"Once Upon a Time" is the penultimate episode of the allegorical British science fiction TV series, The Prisoner.
+"Once Upon a Time" is the penultimate episode of the allegorical British science fiction TV series The Prisoner.
 It was written and directed by Patrick McGoohan and sixth to be produced.
 It was first broadcast in the UK on ITV (Scottish Television) on Thursday 25 January 1968 (it appeared on ATV Midlands and Grampian the day after) and first aired in the United States on CBS on Saturday 14 September 1968.

 The episode starred Patrick McGoohan as Number Six and re-introduced Leo McKern as Number Two.
-McKern's Number Two had previously appeared in "The Chimes of Big Ben" and would also appear in the last episode "Fall Out".
+McKern's Number Two had previously appeared in "The Chimes of Big Ben" and would also appear in the last episode, "Fall Out".
 The main theme of the episode is the use of regressive therapy to break Number Six's will.

 Plot summary

 The Number Two from the earlier episode "The Chimes of Big Ben" (Leo McKern) returns to the Village.
 He calls his superiors and obtains permission to undertake a dangerous technique called "Degree Absolute" in a final attempt to break Number Six and learn why he resigned from his position as an intelligence agent.
 Number Six is put into a trance state, causing his mind to regress back to his childhood.
 He is taken to the "Embryo Room", deep below the Green Dome, filled with various props, as well as a caged room that contains living space and a kitchen.
 He, Number Two, and the Butler (Angelo Muscat) are subsequently locked into the room via a timer that will unlock the room after one week.

-Number Two begins to use regressive therapy following Shakespeare's Seven Ages of Man, using the various props to enact a series of psychodramas, with Number Two playing the authority figure (e.g., father, headmaster, employer) and Number Six the subject (child, student, employee).
+Number Two uses regressive therapy following Shakespeare's Seven Ages of Man, using the various props to enact a series of psychodramas, with Number Two playing the authority figure (e.g., father, headmaster, employer) and Number Six the subject (child, student, employee).
 Each drama is aimed at trying to make Number Six explain why he resigned.
 During the first six of these, Number Two finds Number Six has developed an aversion to saying the word "six".
 Number Two also comes to like and respect Number Six as he learns more about him.